CCAT: Optical Responsivity, Noise, and Readout Optimization of KIDs for Prime-Cam: Introduction

 The CCAT Observatory's Fred Young Submillimeter Telescope (FYST) is a next generation submillimeter telescope located at a high-altitude site (5,600\,m) on Cerro Chajnantor in the Atacama Desert.
 Designed to tackle key questions in cosmology and astrophysics, FYST will enable studies of cosmic inflation, galaxy evolution, and transient phenomena \cite{CCAT2022_Science}.
 FYST is scheduled for first light in 2026.
 With a wide field of view and optimized optical design, FYST is well suited for conducting large area surveys at submillimeter wavelengths \cite{Parshley2018,Parshley2022}.

 The first-generation receiver on FYST is Prime-Cam \cite{Vavagiakis2018,Choi2020}, a modular instrument designed for simultaneous observations across multiple frequency bands.
-The complete Prime-Cam focal plane will consist of seven modules, populated with over 100,000 Kinetic Inductance Detectors (KIDs).
-The nominal design includes broadband, polarization sensitive modules targeting 280, 350, and 850\,GHz, along with imaging spectrometer modules from 210 to 420\,GHz.
-With photon-noise-limited performance demonstrated \cite{duell2024_ccat_tin_al_comparison, vaskuri2025_ccat_al_mkids, Hubmayr2015}, KIDs were chosen for Prime-Cam due to their natural multiplexing, which enables large scale focal planes with simplified and efficient read-out systems\cite{Duell2020}.
-However, the sensitive dependence of detector performance and responsivity on optical loading, tone power, and tone placement poses a challenge for achieving optimal performance and accurate calibration across many KIDs, which we address through the laboratory characterization measurements presented here.
+The complete Prime-Cam focal plane will consist of seven modules, in total populated with over 100,000 Kinetic Inductance Detectors (KIDs).
+The nominal design includes broadband, polarization-sensitive modules targeting 280, 350, and 850\,GHz, along with imaging spectrometer modules in the 210--420\,GHz band.
+With photon-noise-limited performance demonstrated \cite{duell2024_ccat_tin_al_comparison, vaskuri2025_ccat_al_mkids, Hubmayr2015}, KIDs were chosen for Prime-Cam due to their natural frequency multiplexing, which enables large scale focal planes with simplified and efficient readout systems\cite{Duell2020}.
+However, the sensitive dependence of detector performance and responsivity on optical loading, tone power, and tone placement pose a challenge for achieving optimal performance and accurate calibration across many KIDs, which we address through the laboratory characterization measurements presented here.

 In this work, we focus on the laboratory characterization of 280\,GHz sample detectors fabricated from two different materials: titanium-nitride (TiN) and aluminum (Al).
 These detectors were fabricated on wafer edges, alongside the full 280\,GHz arrays, which will be among the first arrays deployed on Prime-Cam.
 Furthermore, the two materials allow for a comparison of any variations in performance.
-TiN and Al exhibit different detector characteristics, including nonlinear responsivity for Al, and distinct noise behavior, with TiN typically having higher levels of $1/f$ noise.
-Using a cold load, we measure the thermal and optical responsivity across a range of input powers to evaluate performance and linearity under controlled conditions.
-From these measurements, we determine the Noise Equivalent Power (NEP) under different optical loadings, bath temperatures, and readout configurations.
-Our results show that material choice, optical conditions, and readout settings all contribute to responsivity and NEP behavior, underscoring the need for detailed characterization and periodic recalibration to ensure detectors meet the sensitivity and stability goals for observations on FYST.
+TiN and Al exhibit different detector characteristics, including nonlinear responsivity for Al and distinct noise behavior, with TiN typically having higher levels of $1/f$ noise.
+Using a blackbody cold load, we measure the optical responsivity across a range of input powers to evaluate performance and linearity under controlled conditions.
+From these measurements, we determine the Noise Equivalent Power (NEP) under different optical loadings and readout configurations.
+Our results show that material choice, optical loading, tone placement and readout/tone power setting all contribute to responsivity and NEP behavior, underscoring the need for detailed characterization and periodic recalibration to ensure detectors meet the sensitivity and stability goals for observations on FYST.